Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: I. Introduction

-In this Letter, we address several cases of such misrepresented higher-order BBC, specifically in the context of corner-localized states and bulk polarization in 2D $C^n$-symmetric topological crystalline insulators (TCIs).
-The multilayer stacking construction of TCIs \cite{Bena_PRB_2019} reveals that the zero-energy corner states (ZCSs) in $C^3$-symmetric TCI (also known as breathing Kagome lattices) \cite{FCA, Bena_PRB_2019, Kagome_1st, Kagome_2nd, Kagome_3rd} are purely an edge effect associated with $\mathbb{Z}_2$ composite Zak-phase of chiral edge bands and are not well correlated with the bulk polarization characterized by $\mathbb{Z}_3$.
-Also, we discuss that the ZCSs in 4-band $C^4$-symmetric TCI model \cite{HOTI_exp_5th, C4_BIC, FCA, Bena_PRB_2019} should not be attributed to the bulk polarization of the lowest energy band only, as the chiral symmetry plays an essential role in their existence.
-These examples clearly demonstrate that a precise formulation of BBC requires more than simply identifying the phase diagrams of a bulk invariant and a boundary signature.
+In this work, we address several cases of such weakly conjectured higher-order BBC, specifically in the context of corner-localized states and bulk polarization in 2D $C^n$-symmetric topological crystalline insulators (TCIs).
+We reveal that the bulk polarization is not the right invariant to be associated with the emergence of the zero-energy corner states (ZCSs) in 2D TCIs.
+The multilayer stacking construction of TCIs \cite{Bena_PRB_2019} reveals that ZCSs in $C^3$-symmetric TCI (also known as breathing Kagome lattices) \cite{FCA, Bena_PRB_2019, Kagome_1st, Kagome_2nd, Kagome_3rd} are purely an edge effect associated with $\mathbb{Z}_2$ composite Zak-phase of chiral-symmetric edge bands and are not well correlated with the bulk polarization characterized by $\mathbb{Z}_3$.
+Also, we discuss that the ZCSs in 4-band $C^4$-symmetric TCI model \cite{C4_BIC, C4_BIC2, FCA, Bena_PRB_2019} should not be attributed to the bulk polarization of the lowest energy band, while all previous studies regarding this $C^4$-symmetric TCI model \cite{C4_BIC, C4_BIC2, FCA, C4_wrong_1st, C4_wrong_2nd} conjectured such imprecise BBC between the ZCSs and the bulk polarization of the lowest energy band.
+Instead, it turns out that the corner charge index defined at half-filling (the first and the second band altogether) instead is a proper bulk invariant responsible for ZCSs.
+These examples clearly demonstrate that a precise formulation of BBC requires more than simply identifying the phase diagrams of a bulk invariant and a boundary state.